-The corporate tax rate is 15 percent.
-A reduced rate of 5 percent applies for agricultural companies, including cooperatives, and for small companies, if, among other conditions, i) their average number of employees does not exceed 10 and ii) the income does not exceed LTL1,000,000 (EUR289,620).
-A 0 percent tax rate may be applied for companies established in free economic zones and for social companies.
+The general corporate income tax rate is 15%.
+A reduced rate of 5% applies for agricultural companies, including cooperatives, and for small companies, if, among other conditions, i) their average number of employees does not exceed 10 and ii) the income does not exceed LTL 1,000,000 (EUR289,620).
+A 0% tax rate may be applied for companies established in free economic zones and for social companies.
 Currently, corporate income tax incentives are available for manufacturing companies employing people with disabilities, companies implementing investment or scientific research and experimental development projects.
 All incentives are applied only if certain conditions are satisfied and their impact varies depending on the specific facts and circumstances.

-The corporate tax rate is 10 percent.
 A resident company is subject to corporate income tax on its worldwide income.
-No profit tax is due on undistributed profits, i.e. profit tax becomes due at the moment of payment of dividends or other distributions of profit (except for distribution to resident legal entities).
-However, at each year end, profit tax is due separately on the base consisting of unrecognized expenses reduced for temporary differences.
-There are no local taxes on corporate income.
-Companies investing in technological industrial zones are exempt from corporate income tax for a period of 10 years.
+No profit tax is due on undistributed profits, i.e. profit tax becomes due at the moment of payment of dividends or other distributions of profit.
+However, at each year end, profit tax is due separately on a tax base consisting of unrecognized expenses and understated revenues, reduced by the amount of any available tax credits arising from temporary tax differences.

 The corporate tax rate is 15 percent.

 The rate reduction that was foreseen in the previous tax law was amended in 2014 and the rate will remain at 30%.
 The Business Flat Tax has been abrogated starting January 2014 with some transitory rules applicable.